Series: Performance Dashboards

 Add a widget to the dashboard

 2. Click the corresponding dashboard to edit.
-The dashboard opens.
+The edit dashboard page appears.

 5. Select the type of widget that you want to create.